minter/wademinter-com/_projects/3-speaking.md

 ## Speaking History

+* 2022 North Carolina Chef Showdown, presented by the North Carolina Restaurant and Lodging Association - August 2022
 * [You (Yes, You) Need to Support Junior Developers](https://youtu.be/Rba-ypJwx2A?t=12522) - Space Apps NYC Symposium October 2021
 * [Building Weird Things With With The National Hockey League Using Ruby!](https://www.youtube.com/watch?v=5FoxERw7F2Y) - !!Con, May 2021
 * Emcee - Innovate Raleigh Candidates Forum, August 2019